UPDATE: Two drivers killed and two injured in two-car head-on collision in Iberia Parish

 IBERIA PARISH, La.
-(KLFY) — Two drivers were killed in Saturday’s head-on vehicle crash in Iberia Parish, according to a news release from Louisiana State Police.
+(KLFY) — Two drivers were killed in a Saturday afternoon head-on vehicle crash in Iberia Parish.

-According to the release, both drivers Krystain M. Gachassin, 30, of New Iberia and Preston Barnes, 34, of New Iberia were killed in the crash.
+According to a news release, both drivers Krystain M. Gachassin, 30, of New Iberia and Preston Barnes, 34, of New Iberia were killed in the crash.

 The crash was reported just after 3 p.m. on Saturday.